Israeli strikes across Gaza kill at least 326 Palestinians and shatter ceasefire with Hamas

 Israel wants Hamas to release half of the remaining hostages in return for a promise to negotiate a lasting truce.
 Hamas instead wants to follow the ceasefire deal reached by the two sides, which calls for negotiations to begin on the ceasefire's more difficult second phase, in which the remaining hostages would be released and Israeli forces would withdraw from Gaza.

-Federman reported from Jerusalem.
-Associated Press writers Fatma Khaled and Samy Magdy in Cairo, and Tia Goldenberg in Tel Aviv, Israel, contributed.
+Federman reported from Jerusalem and Magdy from Cairo.
+Associated Press reporters Mohammad Jahjouh in Khan Younis, Gaza Strip; Abdel Kareem Hana in Gaza City, Gaza Strip; Fatma Khaled in Cairo; and Tia Goldenberg in Tel Aviv, Israel, contributed.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war